Erasmus Mundus full scholarships: Eligibility

 - are nationals of a country other than an Erasmus+ PROGRAMME country (see definition below) AND

-Erasmus+ PROGRAMME countries are defined as the 28 member states of the European Union (EU) plus Iceland, Liechtenstein, Norway, the former Yugoslav Republic of Macedonia (FYROM) and Turkey.
+Erasmus+ PROGRAMME countries are defined as the 27 member states of the European Union (EU) plus Iceland, Liechtenstein, Norway, North Macedonia, Serbia and Turkey.

 B) Scholarships for scholarship holders from Erasmus+ PROGRAMME countries (scholarships of "category B") can be awarded to applicants who

 - do not fulfil the criteria for scholarship holders from Erasmus+ PARTNER countries defined above.